The leading digital care record for psychological therapies

 Adult NHS Talking Therapies

-Trusted to store two thirds of all Talking Therapies, for anxiety and depression (TTad, previously IAPT) referrals.
+Trusted to store two thirds of all Talking Therapies, for anxiety and depression (TTad, previously adult IAPT) referrals.

 It’s estimated that each year, 1 in 4 of the UK’s population will experience a mental health problem which could benefit from psychological therapy.
-Talking Therapies (adult IAPT) services currently have the capacity to meet just 15% of that demand.
+Adult Talking Therapies (adult IAPT) services currently have the capacity to meet just 15% of that demand.

 And the pressure continues to build.
 The Mental Health Foundation estimates that by 2030 there will be around 2 million more adults in the UK suffering with mental health problems.

-IAPT patient management system
+talking therapies patient management system

-IAPT patient management system
+talking therapies patient management system

 iaptus was created to provide relief, easing the day-to-day stresses of admin so that you can focus on what matters: your patient.